kshoji/USB-MIDI-Driver/README.md

 - Implement the MIDI event handling method (named `"onMidi..."`) to receive MIDI events.
     - The event sender object(MIDIInputDevice instance) will be set on the first argument.
+- Note: The method `"onMidi..."` will be called by another thread (NOT the `UI thread`), so you must manipulate the Views with the `Handler` and `Callback` in the UI thread.

 MIDI event sending: